ropensci/vcr/README.md

 ## Terminology

 * _vcr_: the name comes from the idea that we want to record something and play it back later, like a vcr
 * _cassette_: A _thing_ to record HTTP interactions to.
-Right now the only option is file system, but in the future could be other things, e.g. a key-value store like Redis
+Right now the only option is the file system (writing to files), but in the future could be other things, e.g. a key-value store like Redis
+* _fixture_: A fixture is something used to consistently test a piece of software.
+In this case, a casette (just defined above) is a fixture - it is by the R package unit tests.
+If you use our setup function `vcr_setup()` the default directory to hold cassettes is called `fixtures/` as a sort of signal as to what the folder contains
 * Persisters: defines how to save requests - currently only option is the file system
 * Serializers: defines how to serialize the HTTP response - currently only option is YAML; other options in the future could include e.g. JSON
 * _insert cassette_: create a cassette (all HTTP interactions will be recorded to this cassette)